MeshBuffer

 Applies all buffered mesh updates, but does not update vertex data via IVertexUpdater or mesh data via IMeshStructureUpdater.

 The MeshUpdateData method must be called before vertex data is used (e.g. rendering using the GPU vertex buffer).
-This ensures that the mesh structure is consistent with the vertex data that has been sent to the IVertexUpdater object.
+This ensures that the mesh structure is consistent with the vertex or mesh data that has been sent to the IVertexUpdater resp.
+IMeshStructureUpdater object.

 The call to MeshUpdateData may be omitted iff the vertex data is not used.
-Calling the MeshUpdateData more than once is allowed, but has no effect.
+Calling the MeshUpdateData more than once with the same arguments is allowed, but will have no effect.

 MeshUpdateData